aurbano/irc-gui-java/README.md

 # Chat-IRC

-Java chat almost IRC compliant with graphical interface
+Java chat almost IRC compliant with graphical interface.
+The GUI was written using Java Swing mainly, although the main chat area was styled using HTML+CSS for extra control.

 ## Running